-VARCHAR TraceLevel = 'PX' VARCHAR TraceLevel = 'OPER' VARCHAR ARRAY TraceLevel = [ 'PX' ] VARCHAR ARRAY TraceLevel = [ 'PX', 'OPER' ]
+VARCHAR TraceLevel = 'CLI' VARCHAR TraceLevel = 'OPER' VARCHAR ARRAY TraceLevel = [ 'CLI' ] VARCHAR ARRAY TraceLevel = [ 'CLI', 'OPER' ]

 The TraceLevel attribute is provided as a diagnostic aid only.
-The amount and type of additional information provided by this attribute changes to meet evolving needs from release to release.
+The amount and type of additional information provided by this attribute will change to meet evolving needs from release to release.

 |TreatDBSRestartAsFatal= ‘option’||Optional attribute that tells the

 operator whether or not to terminate the job when a Teradata